ctrueden/equilibrium/_pages/rules/lycan-ranger.md

 *This ability replaces the [standard ranger's Primeval Awareness](https://www.dndbeyond.com/classes/ranger#PrimevalAwareness-299).*

 Beginning at 3rd level, you can use your action to focus your awareness on the region around you.
 For 1 minute, you can sense whether the following types of creatures are present within 1 mile of you (or within up to 6 miles if you are in your favored terrain): aberrations, celestiais, dragons, elementals, fey, fiends, and undead.
-You sense the creatures' approximate direction (but not exact location or number), as well as approximate strength of presence, which is affected by the creatures’ quantity, force of will and distance.
+You sense the creatures' approximate direction (but not exact location or number), as well as approximate strength of presence, which is affected by the creatures' quantity, force of will and distance.
 Use of this ability is regained with a long rest.

 ## Preternatural Reflexes